Deep time is the concept of geologic time, the vast unimaginable 4.55 billion years of our planet’s history.

 The time boundaries are decided on the basis of a significant event which is well represented in the rock record at some location.
 For example, the start of the Greenlandian is based on an ice core sample from the North Greenland Ice Core project.
 The core marks the end of the Younger Dryas – a brief period of return to near glacial conditions.
 The current Megahalayan is based on a formation preserved in a cave in Megahalaya in northeast India.

-Many would like the International Commission on Stratigraphy to official adopt the Anthropocene as an age, or maybe a new epoch or period, marking the time when humanity became a significant force in shaping the planet.
+Many would like the International Commission on Stratigraphy to officially adopt the Anthropocene as an age, or maybe a new epoch or period, marking the time when humanity became a significant force in shaping the planet.
 Some have suggested 1945 as a time horizon, as that was the year of the first nuclear bombs, which will have left a signature of radioisotopes in the rocks forming at that time.

 Some of the maps used in Voyages contain the words ‘Monsters of the Anthropocene’, to signify dangers from traffic.
 Vehicles being a threat to life in this age, perhaps just as much as the larger lifeforms of the past.